ColdTrick/oembed/README.md

 In order to prevent the use of oEmbed on your use of `output/longtext` set a var `'oembed' => false`.

+### Modifying valid URL

+Before an oEmbed adapter is created based on a valid URL a hook is triggered.
+This allows last minute changes to the URL (eg. adding vaidation tokens).
+The hook is `replace_url`, `oembed`.
+The return value should be an URL. in the `$params` you get the original url under `url`.

 ### Output views

 To change the output of the oEmbed code the different types have their own view `oembed/type/{$oembed_type}`.